awong017/xpense/README.md

 2) Profile
     - Can be accessed by clicking on the "Profile" link on the nav bar
-    - Used to view username as well as password
+    - User can view username as well as password
     - User can set their budget with a dollar value along with a time frame
         - ex) User can set a budget of $500 per week

 3) Add Expense
     - Can be accessed by clicking on the "Add Expense" link on the nav bar
-    - Used to add an expense
+    - User can add an expense